SubramanyaNR/platformatory.github.io/index.md

 intro_image: "images/illustrations/30496-min.jpg"
 intro_image_absolute: true
 intro_image_hide_on_mobile: true
+what_we_do: "We help enterprises design, define, experiment, co-create & scale modern digital platforms, with a focus on APIs, Data & Infrastructure"
 ---

 # Cloud Native Engineering Studio

-Cloud migration & modernization is a pinned feature in every digital transformation charter.
-In practice, most initiatives fail to live up to the promised RoI.
-At platformatory, we believe enterprises need to think beyond "lift & shift" towards a holistic cloud native transformation & platform centric IT operating model.
-We partner with business & technology leaders to define, experiment, co-create & scale modern software products.
+At platformatory, we believe you need to think your cloud strategy beyond "lift & shift", towards a modern platform centric IT operating model.
+We look at ourselves as a _long haul_ consulting & engineering partner to CTO offices towards realizing value from modernization initiatives.